Is it possible? Well, the short answer is maybe. It depends.

 clause in the APS to reflect the seller's agreement to make a repair or

 to adjust the purchase price.
 For more on this topic, visit The Real Estate Council of Ontario (RECO).

-When selling or buying real estate, if you need to amend the closing date, or make any other changes in your APS, contact your real estate representative or lawyer to discuss the proposed change and the reason for it.
-Or if you're selling or buying a house privately, you could address the issue directly with the other party.
+When selling or buying real estate, if you need to change the closing date or any other terms in your APS, contact your real estate representative or lawyer to discuss the proposed change and the reason for it.
+Or if you're selling or buying a house privately you could address the issue directly with the other party.